-So if you can’t get enough of cashew chicken but you like a little bit of a kick with it, then this Honey Chilli Chicken with Cashews is one you might want to check out – perfectly sweet, and spicy to wake up your tastebuds.
-My other favourites include this 15 minute Healthy Chinese Garlic Chicken that is perfect for busy weeknights.
+So if you can't get enough of your chicken cashew nut but you like a little bit of a kick with it, then this Honey Chilli Chicken with Cashews is one you might want to check out - perfectly sweet, and spicy to wake up your tastebuds.
+My other favourites include this 15 minute Healthy Chinese Garlic Chicken and this Chinese Black Pepper Chicken that is perfect for busy weeknights.

 Ingredient Notes